anitamaskara/Python-Linear-Regression---Increase-yearly-sales-by-developing-app-or-website/README.md

 3. Time on Website: Average time spent on Website in minutes
 4. Length of Membership: How many years the customer has been a member of the company.

+# Techniques used
+- Exploratory Data Analysis
+- Linear Regression
-Exploratory Data Analysis, Training the model, fitting the model, predicting using test data, evaluating the model, residuals, multicollinearity, interpreting linear regression model coefficients
+- Training the model, fitting the model, predicting using test data
+- Evaluating the model for residuals, multicollinearity
+- Interpreting linear regression model coefficients